 Trying to make sense of trends and themes in recent filmography is tricky, but I believe in the 2010s we saw a welcome return of the big budget period film, and an overall preoccupation with more “recent” periods – mainly the 1970s and 80s.
 It’s also marked the rise, and complete domination of streaming as a way to watch films and TV shows.

 - To de-age or not to de-age?
 The Irishman (2019, dir.
 Martin Scorcese)

 As the decade ends, everybody is wondering if streaming platforms will be the saviour or executioner of cinema.
 And technology is pushing the boundaries in terms of what is possible and acceptable in actor de-ageing and even the “resurrection” of late film stars.
 This all means that our industry enters new, uncharted waters, and new exciting or perhaps challenging times, depending on which way you look at things.

-There are a lot of cinematic “best of the decade” lists around at the moment, but I could not find a “best production designs of the decade” list.
-That’s why I decided to create one.
+There are a lot of cinematic “best of the decade” lists around at the moment, but not many “best production designs of the decade” list.
 So, here goes my list of 10 best production designs of the 2010s.

 10. Mad Max: Fury Road (2015, Production Designer Colin Gibson)

 As you can tell by reading the rest of this list, I don’t usually do fantasy (probably watched too much in my younger years) but Mad Max: Fury Road is just so mind-bogglingly impressive!
 The tremendous number (and size) of bespoke vehicles, the epic scale of the chases, the inventiveness of the hardware just forced me to include it.
 It won the 2015 Oscar for production design, and although I personally would have given the statuette to The Revenant (further down in this list), Fury Road is a worthy contender.